refinedev/refine/documentation/blog/2022-12-09-json-error.md

 In general, it is always a good idea to carefully check your JSON data for any syntax errors before attempting to parse it.
 This will help to ensure that your code is able to properly handle the JSON data and avoid any errors like the "Unexpected token in JSON at position 0" error.

+## Conclusion
+In this article, I began by providing a brief overview of what JSON is.
+Then, I clarified the “JSON.parse unexpected token” error message.
+Finally, I listed some of the different causes of this error, providing example errors and instructions on how to fix them.